 Students looking for their third-year practicum or an advanced practicum experience will gain experience with diagnostic assessment, individual and family therapy, parent counseling and supervised psychological evaluations.
 Practicum placements are available in Washburn Center’s Outpatient Therapy Program.
 Students typically work at one of our outpatient sites in Minneapolis, Edina or Brooklyn Park.

 Practicum placements begin August 1 and are a year commitment.
-Applications for the 2018-2019 training year will be due around February of 2019.
-Interviews will take place in February 2019.
-Interested applicants should email a cover letter and resume, along with a list of three references and a clinical writing sample, to Tina D. Shah, PsyD, LP.
+Applications for the 2020-2021 training year will be due around February of 2020.
+Interviews will take place in February 2020.
+Interested applicants should email a cover letter and resume, along with a list of three references and a clinical writing sample, to Nicole Wolf, PhD, LP.

 APA-Accredited Predoctoral Psychology Internship in Washburn Center’s Outpatient Therapy Program

 Our Predoctoral Internship is accredited by the American Psychological Association (APA Commission on Accreditation Office of Program Consultation and Accreditation American Psychological Association 750 First St NE, Washington, DC 20002-4242; Phone: (202) 336-5979 TDD: (202) 336-6123 Fax: (202) 336-5978) and the Association of Psychology Postdoctoral and Internship Centers (APPIC 17225 El Camino Real, Onyx One – Suite #170, Houston, TX 77058-2748; Phone: (832) 284-4080 Fax: (832) 284-4079).